Dineshs91/gits/README.md

 Execute the above command from the branch, where you want the file to be copied.

-## Display the changes in a particular commit
+## Display the changes in a particular commit or from a stash

 If you want to review the changes done in a particular commit.

     git show <sha>
+    git show stash{0}

 ## Revert changes to a particular file using commit hash.